ArthurSonzogni/chromiumos-platform2/modemfwd/README.md

 * `max_failures`: the number of failures before `modemfwd` should reset this modem
 * `interval`: the interval between heartbeat checks, in seconds
-* `power_on_interval`: at modem power on state, the interval between heartbeat checks, in seconds
-* `power_low_interval`: at modem power low state, the interval between heartbeat checks, in seconds
 * `modem_idle_interval`: at modem idle state, the interval between heartbeat checks, in seconds